Table of Contents

 further benefit.
 It lets other people hide our implementation

-wrapper, and automatically derive instances of
+in a newtype wrapper, and automatically derive instances of

 just the typeclasses they want to expose.